fbardos/website/content/pages/about.md

 Date: 2023-04-10
 Summary: Introducing myself.

-Hi, my name is Fabian and I'm a Data Analyst from [Winterthur, Switzerland](https://www.openstreetmap.org/relation/1682243).
+Hi, my name is Fabian and I'm a Data Engineer from [Winterthur, Switzerland](https://www.openstreetmap.org/relation/1682243).
 I mainly code in [Python](http://python.org), like cycling, cooking and reading books.
 Currently, I work for the [City of Winterthur](https://stadt.winterthur.ch/).

 ## Like
 * [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software): I'm deeply inspired by people spending their free time on a project and share it with the world.
 I truly believe this will make our world a better one.